Differentially private multivariate medians: Main results

-As the main application of our results, we provide sample complexity bounds for differential private robust multivariate location estimation.
-When studying multivariate median estimation, one might try to naively extend prior work on univariate medians to the multivariate setting, i.e., the coordinate-wise median.
-This, however, is well-known to be an unsatisfactory as a measure of center \citep{Small1990}.
-Indeed, the coordinate-wise median can reside outside the convex hull of the data \citep{Serfling2006}.
-Instead, the key framework for multivariate median estimation is by minimizing a \emph{depth function}.
+When first studying multivariate median estimation, one might try to naively extend the notion of a univariate median to the multivariate setting, i.e., the coordinate-wise median.
+This, however, is well-known to be an unsatisfactory as a measure of center for many reasons \citep{Small1990,Serfling2006,Liu_Serfling_Souvaine_2006}.
+For example, the coordinate-wise median can reside outside the convex hull of the data \citep{Serfling2006}.
+The general framework of \emph{depth functions}, or statistical depth functions, was introduced to resolve these issues and is now the standard approach to defining and studying multivariate medians.
+See \citep{Small1990, Zuo2000, Mosler2002,Serfling2006,Liu_Serfling_Souvaine_2006} for a necessarily small introduction to this broad research field.

-Depth functions are functions that assign to each point in space and are viewed as a measure of centrality with respect to a distribution.
-They are functions of the form $\D\colon \rdd\times \cM_1(\rdd) \rightarrow \re^+$ which, given a measure and a point in the domain, assigns a number, called the depth of that point.
-Given a depth function, the corresponding median is then defined to be a maximizer of this depth, or simply the deepest point:
+Let us now recall the basic notions of (statistical) depth functions.
+Roughly speaking, depth functions are functions of the form $\D\colon \rdd\times \cM_1(\rdd) \rightarrow \re^+$ which, given a probability measure and a point in the domain, assign a number.
+This number represents how central that point is with respect to the measure; it is called the depth of that point.
+Given a depth function, the corresponding median is then defined to be a maximizer of this depth, that is, the ``deepest'' point:

+Depth-based medians are generally robust, in the sense that they are not affected by outliers.
+For instance, depth-based medians have a high breakdown point and favorable properties related to the influence function \citep{Chen2002, Zuo2004}. \kr{Let us now be more precise.
+For two random vectors $X,Y$, we write $X\eqd Y$ when $X$ is equal in distribution to $Y$.
+Recall that a measure $\mu\in\cM_1(\rdd)$ is centrally symmetric about a point $x\in\rdd$ if $X-x\eqd x-X$ for $X\sim \mu$.
+In the following, let $\sC_x\subset\cM_1(\rdd)$ denote the set of centrally symmetric measures about $x$ and for $A\in \re^{d\times d}$ and $b\in\rdd$, let $A\mu+b$ be the law of $AX+b$ if $X\sim \mu$.